cblevins/sp25-data/_modules/pandas-1.md

 ---
-layout: page
 title: Pandas 1
 ---

 First create a new directory within your class folder `working-with-data` called `pandas-1`.
 Launch Jupyter Labs and create a new Jupyter Notebook in that folder with the filename: `pandas-1.ipynb`.

 We're going to be working with census data collected about Colorado counties from 1900-1950.
-Download [this CSV file]({{site.baseurl}}/in-class/co-census-skinny.csv) and make sure it is in your `pandas-1` folder.
+Download [this CSV file]({{site.baseurl}}/modules/co-census-skinny.csv) and make sure it is in your `pandas-1` folder.

 To replicate best coding practices, you're going to use alternating Markdown and Code cells in your Jupyter Notebook.
 Copy and paste each of the following steps into a new Markdown cell that documents in your own words what you're doing in the following code cell.
 Then insert a new code cell and write your Python code that completes the task for that step.